praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 * **Structuring web pages**
    we can define the headings, paragraphs, and other contents of a web page.
 * **Creating Hyperlinks**
-   we can navigate within the HTML document, to other web pages.
+   we can navigate to within the HTML document or other web pages.
 * **Embedding images and videos**
-   we can embed images and videos in the HTML document.
+   we can embed images, audios and videos in the HTML document.

 ##### Advantages & Disadvantages of **HTML**
 * we can create only Static Web pages with HTML alone.
 * By Combining HTML with CSS, we can create Responsive web pages.
 * By Combining HTML with JavaScript, we can create dynamic web pages.

-##### Difference between HTML and HTML5
-HTML5 is more complete and easier than HTML4, it has lots of new tags like `<header>, <footer>, <navy>, <Audio>, <video>, <main>` ...etc.
-It also supports graphics.
-In the following image, we have described all the essential terms related to HTML and HTML5

 ##### HTML version
 HTML5 is the latest version of HTML.

+HTML5 is more easier than HTML4.
+In HTML5 version, we have more new tags available.

 In HTML5 version, they added new features,
 * audio and video elements
 * semantic elements like header, nav, aside, main, footer ...etc.

+`<header>, <footer>, <navy>, <Audio>, <video>, <main>`

 **`HTML5`**
 ```HTML